PhilipWhitten/geomAttribute/help/source/API.rst

 parseQGISGeometry module
 ========================

+The *parseQGISGeometry* module includes a QGIS expression called **geometryField** that returns a string that represents a vector feature's geometry.
+The **geometryField QGIS expression** is described in detail in the section :ref:`Geometry Describing Expression`.

 .. automodule:: parseQGISGeometry
   :members:

-  .. autofunction:: geometryField(feature, parent)

-    Creates a QGIS expression called geometryField.
-This expression returns a string that represents the geometry in the following order of decreasing precedence:

-      * Null
-      * Empty
-      * Well known binary type string

-    Args:
-        QgsFeature

-    Returns:
-        A string that represents the QgsFeature's geometry.

-The following modules are included in the plugin's repository and are useful to construct the plugin from the source scripts.

 =======================
 zipGeomAttribute module
 =======================

 .. automodule:: zipGeomAttribute
    :members: